yenyang/Tree_Controller/Tree_Controller/LongDescription.md

 Custom color variations set has been removed and will be replaced soon in a new mod called Recolor.

 ## Collaboration
-Algernon and I have collaborated to allow for age, sets, and multiple vegetation types selection using Line Tool.
+Algernon and I have collaborated to allow for sets and multiple vegetation types selection using Line Tool.

 # Support
 I will respond on the code modding channels on Cities: Skylines Modding Discord.